 Teachers Against Abuse and Torture (Nipiraner Biruddhe Shikkhyakbrindya), a network of public and private university teachers from all over Bangladesh has recently circulated the following statement on Shahidul Alam and student repression that is going on in the country.
 A shortened version of the statement is published below:

 Echoing Rahnuma Ahmed we condemn the circumstances in which Dr Alam was abducted.
-His abduction scene begs fundamental questions on citizenship rights and rule of law.
+His abduction scene begs fundamental questions on citizenship rights and the rule of law.
 Is there any law?
-If not then how are they called law “enforcing agencies”?
-As citizens of Bangladesh we ask if it is our government’s responsibility to provide explanation to the citizens.
+If not then how are they called the law “enforcing agencies”?
+As citizens of Bangladesh, we ask if it is our government’s responsibility to provide an explanation to the citizens.
 We ask the government why the law enforcement forces are acting like goons.
 Why are the citizens being targeted and attacked one after another?
-Why the citizens are whisked away and made disappeared?
+Why the citizens have been whisked away and made disappeared?

-We demand immediate release of Dr Shahidul Alam.
+We demand the immediate release of Dr Shahidul Alam.
 He was tortured in custody and needs immediate medical attention.
-We demand an inquiry into why the officials responsible destroyed property and threatened others, and also why security forces could not act within the bounds of the law.
+We demand an inquiry into why the officials’ responsible destroyed property and threatened others, and also why security forces could not act within the bounds of the law.
 We demand an explanation as to why a peaceful movement for road safety was met with violence?
-Why our university students (both public and private) are attacked by outside goons in cooperation with police?
+Why are university students (both public and private) attacked by outside goons in cooperation with police?

-In some areas we are even hearing of students being harangued by the party goons when taking shelter in private houses.
-They have been threatened by the schools committees to be evicted from their schools.
+In some areas, we are even hearing of students being harangued by the party goons when taking shelter in private houses.
+They have been threatened by the school committees to be evicted from their schools.
 We demand an answer and legal action addressing all of this.
 Echoing students we demand justice.